 In addition to this list, you can also hunt for potential testers by joining communities on Google+, Facebook, LinkedIn, and any relevant blogs.
 Simply reply to a relevant post, talk about your app and how it provides a solution to the problem stated in the topic, and ask people to check it out.
 This technique could get you sincere testers if you play it right and only post relevant comments.Where to search for #betatesters for your mobile app! #appdev #testmyapp Click To Tweet

-How long should a beta test take?
+How long should beta testing apps take?

 Knowing the length of your beta test should be determined early on for a few reasons.
 If it is too short, you might miss out on potential improvements that could have enhanced your app.
 Also, you might end up with a premature app that risks and hinders achieving your goals.
 If it takes more than it should be, you are tiring your users out and decreasing your chances of good participation and feedback rates.